-- 4. Students who wish to accept the GEAR UP Mississippi award offer do not need to take any action. - 5.
-Students who wish to decline the GEAR UP Mississippi award should notify the Office in writing of that decision. - D. Award Offer Process for Summer Developmental Program Grants - 1.
-Each of the eight public universities will submit a Summer Developmental Program enrollment file to the Office. - 2.
-The Office will compare the enrollment files with active applications for state financial aid. - 3.
-If a student has made application for state financial aid AND is enrolled in the Summer Developmental Program, the Office will send a file back to the institution where the student is attending.
-The file will include the applicant's name and identifying information. - 4.
-The institution must complete the file by confirming full-time enrollment in the Summer Developmental Program and by documenting the other sources of financial aid awarded to the applicant and the amount of financial assistance the applicant is eligible to receive through the Summer Developmental Program Grant. - 5.
-Once the Office receives the completed file back from the institution, the Office will make the applicant an award offer and will notify the applicant of the award offer through email or mail, depending on the type of communication requested by the applicant at the point of application. - 6.
-Students who wish to accept the Summer Developmental Program Grant award offer do not need to take any action. - 7.
-Students who wish to decline the Summer Developmental Program Grant award should notify the Office in writing of that decision. - E. The Office will create and distribute Award Reports to notify each approved institution of the students at the institution who have received an award offer.
-New Award Reports are posted regularly (typically once a week), and may include changes to an award amount, reasons for cancellation of an award, and other information. - F. Some state financial aid awards may be used only for tuition, but other awards may be used for other costs of attendance.
+- 3. First-time forgivable loan applicants who wish to accept a forgivable loan award offer must complete, sign, and submit the following documents: - a) Entrance Counseling - b) Master Contract and Note incorporating the program Rules and Regulations - c) Self-Certification Form - 4.
+Renewing forgivable loan applicants who wish to accept a forgivable loan award offer must complete, sign, and submit the Self-Certification Form each year. - 5.
+Some documents may be available for signature electronically, but the student may request a paper document for signature. - 6.
+Students who wish to decline a forgivable loan award offer should notify the Office in writing of that decision. - C. The Office will create and distribute Award Reports to notify each approved institution of the students at the institution who have received an award offer.
+New Award Reports are posted regularly (typically once a week), and may include changes to an award amount, reasons for cancellation of an award, and other information. - D. Some state financial aid awards may be used only for tuition, but other awards may be used for other costs of attendance.
 Consult the Rules and Regulations of a particular program to determine what may/may not be covered by an award.
 In no case shall any student receive any combination of financial aid that would be more than the cost of attendance.
 The Office encourages the institutions to reduce other aid (excluding Pell Grant) which it controls prior to returning state funds.